Introduction

 { "HELLO": "Hola", "LOVE" : "Amor" }

-There are different ways you can use to get your translation values: TranslatePipe, TranslateService or TranslateDirective.
+There are different ways that you can use to get your translation values: TranslatePipe

-We will use this approach to translate static values in the application, such as a navbar title as shown below:
+We will use this approach to translate static values in the application, such as the title of a Navigation Bar, as shown below:

 <div translate [translateParams]="{value: 'Dayana'}">HELLO</div>

-As we mentioned before, the example we built has three tabs.
+As mentioned before, the demo app we built for this tutorial has three tabs.

 The following is the code of the About tab where you can see three different internationalized texts, where two of them have parameters.
-In this case we used the TranslatePipe.
+For this use case we used the TranslatePipe

 about.html